 The Nix was named one of the best books of the year by

-The Nix is the #1 Book of the Year from
+The Nix was the #1 Book of the Year from

 The Nix was a finalist for the NBCC Leonard Award for Best Debut of the Year

 Hill has so much talent to burn that he can pull off just about any style, imagine himself into any person and convincingly portray any place or time.
 The Nix is hugely entertaining and unfailingly smart, and the author seems incapable of writing a pedestrian sentence or spinning a boring story.